himynameissteve/graduated-pricing-calculator/README.md

 ## Considerations

-There's room for improvement, and I will release 1.1.0 with a builder pattern style functionality and some tweaks as soon as I find some time to do it.
+There's room for improvement (e.g., builder pattern style functionality and some tweaks).

 Here are some considerations I had during this task: